 Project overview

-Hailed as the largest construction project ever undertaken by Alameda County, the multiphase Highland Hospital Acute Tower Replacement Project was designed to modernize the hospital’s historic campus and bring it into compliance with California’s current seismic safety laws.
-Vanir was proud to provide program and construction management services for the 10-year project, which consisted of three key phases:
+Hailed as the largest construction project ever undertaken by Alameda County, the multiphase Highland Hospital Acute Tower Replacement project was designed to modernize the hospital’s historic campus and bring it into compliance with California’s current seismic safety laws.
+Vanir provided program and construction management services for the 10-plus-year project, which consisted of three key phases:

-- New Acute Care Tower and Central Utility Plant – The tower includes facilities for: intensive care; labor and delivery; neonatal intensive care; occupational, physical and respiratory therapy; and miscellaneous diagnostic, treatment and support functions.
-The nine-story, 169-bed building sits above a below-grade central utility plant.
+- Phase 2: the construction of a new acute care tower, a nine-story, 327,000-square-foot facility for intensive care; labor and delivery; neonatal intensive care; occupational, physical and respiratory therapy; and miscellaneous diagnostic, treatment and support functions, which sits above a below-grade central utility plant.
+Also included in phase 2 was the demolition of three wings and relocation of major campus utilities.
 All work was performed while the existing tower and surgery building remained operational.